Ningreka/EV-Eye/README.md

   │  └─right
   │      ..........
   ```
-**Data_davis_labelled_with_mask**: Using the code in ``/matlab_processed/generate_pupil_mask.m`` to label grayscale images with annotation results in Data_davis, the results are saved as hdf5 files, which are then used for training the DL-based pupil segmentation network.
+**Data_davis_labelled_with_mask**: Using the code in ``/matlab_processed/generate_pupil_mask.m`` to generate binarized masks with annotation results , i.e., the excel tables in "raw_data/Data_davis", the results are saved as hdf5 files, which are then used for training the DL-based pupil segmentation network.
   ```
   ─Data_davis_labelled_with_mask
   ├─left